Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 Combing Hair Rites

-This rite needs to use a new comb to comb their hair four times, representing longevity, loyalty, many children, and good luck.
+In this ritual, the chosen lucky people would use a new comb to comb their hair four times, representing longevity, loyalty, many children, and good luck.

 Setting Off of the Groom's Team

-Together with his best men group, relatives, and good friends, he will set off to the bride’s place to take her home.
+With his best men group, relatives, and good friends, he will set off to the bride's place to take her home.

 Exquisite Bridal Sedan Chair of the late Qing Dynasty (1636 — 1912) — Zhejiang Museum

-Tears of the Bride and Her Family on the Wedding Day
+Tears of the Bride and Her Family On the Wedding Day

 After the groom had arrived and met with his beautiful bride, they would bid farewell to the bride’s parents when the bride usually would cry sadly.